ccorbi/NGSkit/README.md

 # NGSKit

-Collection basic tools to preprocess NGS data for the lab Pipelines.
+Collection of basic tools to preprocess NGS data.
+These tools are heavily custom to adapt to our pipelines, see literature above to read about some application cases.

 ## Installing